Eighty Years' War, 1579–1588: 1580

 At this time, on the initiative of Emperor Rudolph II a final attempt was made to attain a general peace between Philip and the States-General in the German city of Cologne.
 As both sides insisted on mutually exclusive demands, these peace talks only served to make the irreconcilability of both parties obvious; there appeared to be no more room for the people who favoured the middle ground, like Count Rennenberg.
 Rennenberg, a Catholic, now made up his mind to go over to Spain.
 In March 1580, he called for the provinces in his remit to rise against the "tyranny" of Holland and the Protestants.
 However, this only served to unleash an anti-Catholic backlash in Friesland and Overijssel.
 The States of Overijssel were finally convinced to adhere to the Union of Utrecht.
 Nevertheless, Rennenberg's "treason" posed a severe strategic threat to the Union, especially after Parma sent him reinforcements in June.
 He managed to capture most of Groningen, Drenthe and Overijssel in the next few months.
 Meanwhile, William of Orange had been declared an outlaw by Philip II in March 1580.

 The territory under nominal States-General control was steadily shrinking in other parts as well, as Parma made steady progress.
 After taking Maastricht in June 1579, he seized Kortrijk in February 1580, after a four-month siege.
 The States-General replied by recapturing Mechelen in April after which the victorious English mercenaries sacked the town in what has become known as the English Fury.
-Orange by now was convinced that the only way to avert total defeat was to regain support of the moderates, alienated by Calvinist radicalism; reassure the still-loyal Catholics in the South; and retain the trust of the German Lutheran princes and the king of France.
+William of Orange by now was convinced that the only way to avert total defeat was to regain support of the moderates, alienated by Calvinist radicalism; reassure the still-loyal Catholics in the South; and retain the trust of the German Lutheran princes and the king of France.
 To attain these objectives he now persuaded the States-General to offer sovereignty over the Netherlands to the younger brother of king Henri of France, Francis, Duke of Anjou, who in 1578 had already intervened on behalf of the States-General.
-Anjou was an orthodox Catholic, but also a Politique, who in 1576 had brought about the Edict of Beaulieu, which for a while ensured religious peace in France.
+Anjou was a Catholic, but also a Politique, who in 1576 had brought about the Edict of Beaulieu, which briefly ensured religious peace in France.
 As such he was acceptable to moderates in both camps.
 He also would bring the military and financial support of his brother.
 Brabant and Flanders (but not Holland and Zeeland) supported this scheme and the States-General concluded the Treaty of Plessis-les-Tours in September 1580 with Anjou.
 The latter arrived in Antwerp in January 1581, where he took an oath to in effect govern as a "constitutional monarch", and was acclaimed by the States-General as Protector of the Netherlands.